mindspore-lab/mindocr/docs/en/tutorials/distribute_train.md

 This document provides a tutorial on distributed parallel training.
 There are two ways to train on the Ascend AI processor: by running scripts with OpenMPI or configuring `RANK_TABLE_FILE` for training.
-On GPU processors, scripts can be run with OpenMPI for training.

 > Please ensure that the `distribute` parameter in the yaml file is set to `True` before running the following commands for distributed training.